 Moreover, by using the HIS designers deal with physical constraints with the augmented models as lighting, gravity and textures of materials, exploring and discovering ideas that are easily achieved by manual actions.
-Rough models become symbols as found by sketches (Goel, 1995; Lebahar, 1983) or physical cognitive artifacts changing the meaning and allowing reflection-in-action.
+Rough models become symbols as found by sketches^{43 44} or physical cognitive artefacts changing the meaning and allowing reflection-in-action.
 This fact makes the designers' perceptual process of being involved in the creative activity, one of the important goals of the Bauhaus' teachings in basic design.
-Hence, the HIS may sustain mental representation as the "percepts" during design.
+Hence, the HIS may sustain mental representation as the "precepts" during design.

 The HIS is proposed to fill the gap in ideation before the use of CAD and VR systems during the design process.
 This system, however, still has some problems which will need to be addressed in future work.
-Furthermore, several cognitive and usability tests have been made using this system involving different design disciplines and levels of design expertise, that will be the subject of articles in the near future.

-8. Future work
+10 Future work

 In order to improve better communication between groups of designers using the HIS, we have proposed the use of laser pointers as visual markers on the immersive projection.
-After this experience, we are looking forward to develop a laser pointer image capture application, as used with flat displays (Cavens et al., 2002).
-This will allow initial sketching using a laser pointer over the spherical display.
+After this experience, we are looking forward to develop a laser pointer image capture application, as used with flat displays.
+45 This will allow initial sketching using a laser pointer over the spherical display.
 This could help in drawing without the spherical deformation and in the construction of the template, since the dexterity and the psychomotor interaction of the pen on the digital tablet for freehand sketching are not possible with the laser pointer at this time.
-Also, we are expecting to implement OpenRT (Open Ray-Trace) techniques to render in real-time reflective spherical images and to use the sketches and physical models made on this system as guides for 3D modeling.
-This will allow designers to insert this kind of representation into any 3D modeling software in order to improve the initial ideation, and fulfill later steps of the design process.
+Also, we are expecting to implement OpenRT (Open Ray-Trace) techniques to render in real-time reflective spherical images and to use the sketches and physical models made on this system as guides for 3D modelling.
+This will allow designers to insert this kind of representation into any 3D modelling software in order to improve the initial ideation, and fulfil later steps of the design process.
+Several experiments are in progress concerning learning processes, working with professional practitioners from different design fields responding to real needs, and design work in individual and team settings.